Luke Short: Selling his interest in the White Elephant

-The money that would be needed to defend Henry Short would have to be provided by Luke, who had already put up the money for Henry's bond.
-In addition, Luke had at the time some unrelated but very expensive legal problems of his own looming in the Dallas court.
-The amount that would be needed to handle all of these legal issues was more than Luke had on hand.
+The money needed to defend Henry Short was to be provided by Luke, who had also provided the money for Henry's bond.
+In addition, Luke had at the time unrelated legal problems of his own in the Dallas court.
+The amount that would be needed to handle all of these legal issues was more than Luke had available.
 To raise the needed funds, Johnson agreed to purchase Luke Short's one-third interest in the White Elephant on February 7, 1887.
-Jake Johnson was an assured source for the kind of cash Short needed and had no interest in again being a partner in the White Elephant, but Short needed help, so Johnson agreed to buy Short's share.
 The press informed the public that Short had no intention of leaving town, "but will continue to call Fort Worth home."

 Duel with Jim Courtright

-On the night of February 8, 1887, another argument broke out between Luke Short and Jim Courtright about the latter's persistence in demanding money from Luke's establishment for "protection".
-An infuriated Courtright stormed from the saloon, but later returned with two pistols visibly holstered in his pockets.
+On the night of February 8, 1887, an argument broke out between Luke Short and Jim Courtright about the latter's persistence in demanding money from Luke's establishment for "protection".
+An infuriated Courtright stormed from the saloon but later returned with two pistols visibly holstered in his pockets.
 He yelled for Luke Short to come out, but Jake Johnson, a friend of both men, tried to calm Courtright down.
 Short met with the two men outside and talked about their dispute as they walked through the street.
 The group, however, suddenly stopped at Ella Blackwell's Shooting Gallery.
-Luke Short was facing Courtright three to four feet away when the latter suddenly went for his pistol, making the former draw his own in return.
-In the celebrated gunfight that followed, Short was the last man standing.
+Luke Short was facing Courtright three to four feet away when Courtright suddenly went for his pistol, making Short draw his own in return.
+In the gunfight that followed, Short was the last man standing.
 In his own words, Short described what happened:

 The showdown was also witnessed by Bat Masterson, who was with Luke Short at the time.
 In 1907, Masterson published his own account of the events, where he stated that Jim Courtright, carrying a "brace of pistols", challenged Luke Short to a duel: